moll/node-mitm/README.md

   towards other developers?
 But in a world where so many libraries and "production" software are released without *any* tests, I like to point out that I even write tests for testing libraries. ;-)

-**Note**: This is a fairly early release of Mitm.js, so it might not cover all use cases you may come across.
-I've developed this on a need-to basis for testing [Monday Calendar][monday]'s syncing, so if you find a use-case I haven't come across, please fling me an [email][email], a [tweet][twitter] or [create an issue][issues] on GitHub.

 [must]: https://github.com/moll/js-must
 [express]: http://expressjs.com